-The humanitarian cost of COVID-19 continues to unfold across the globe, affecting lives and livelihoods.
+Companies across the globe continue to weather volatility in the wake of the COVID-19 pandemic, geopolitical uncertainty, supply-chain disruption, inflation, and concern over economic growth.
 Organizations are reassessing almost every aspect of their operations, asking urgent questions about how to allocate and deploy limited resources amid extraordinary stresses.

 This requirement is leading CFOs to rethink how they can manage their sales, general, and administrative (SG&A) activities to identify opportunities for realigning spending in a rapidly changing business environment.
 Within separate business functions, leaders are also balancing the immediate need for resources against the longer-term need to build and maintain capabilities critical for a recovery, all while ensuring that their spending aligns with their corporate purpose and their many responsibilities to employees, customers, and communities.